simiharis/Final_project_IITMDSA/README.md

 # Final_project_IITMDSA
-This final project consisyts of three topics;
+This final project consists of three topics;

 Comparison of CNN architecture On different datasets Sequence to sequence with attention